 Public transport in Perth

 Perth has a small but reliable network of bus services that largely cater for those living in the suburbs.
-Some buses also run on the Central Area Transit (CAT) route.
-Travel on the CAT route is free of charge for all commuters.
-The large air-conditioned buses, each a different colour, are marked with a distinctive black cat logo and operate every eight to 15 minutes on certain routes linked to major facilities and attractions.
+Some buses also run on the Central Area Transit (CAT) route – a route that is completely free of charge.
+The large air-conditioned buses, each a different colour, are marked with a distinctive black cat logo and operate every eight to 15 minutes on certain lines linked to major facilities and attractions.
 Expats will find that CAT buses are a great way to get around Perth.

-Perth has a great rail network which caters for those living in outlying suburban areas as well as those in the city.
+Perth has an excellent rail network that caters for those living in outlying suburbs as well as those in the city.
 All trains stop at the central Perth railway station in the city centre on their way to or from the surrounding suburban stations.
 Train services are frequent, but during peak hours the stations can get crowded.
 SmartRider holders can travel for free on trains within the Free Transit Zone, but travellers without SmartRider cards will have to pay a fee.

 Taxis in Perth